texastribune/docks/README.md

 ### Deprecation Notice

 The [`texastribune/pg-tools`](https://hub.docker.com/r/texastribune/pg-tools/) Docker image is no longer built using this repo.
-All development has moved to the [`texastribune/docker-pg-tools`](https://github.com/texastribune/docker-pg-tools).
+All development has moved to [`texastribune/docker-pg-tools`](https://github.com/texastribune/docker-pg-tools).

 ### Contributing